gordonglas/kefka/README.md

 # Kefka - Cross-platform file transform cli tool

 ## Convert line endings
+* Currently assumes all input files are UTF-8 encoding.
-Anything that starts with "TODO" below, has not been implemented yet.
+* Anything that starts with "TODO" below, has not been implemented yet.
 <pre>
 kefka --eol=lf [input-files] [-o output]